Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q1) Patterns with Logic (30 pts)

-Your goal is to engineer patterns in tissues using proteins delivered by the hardware platform shown in Figure-1 (below).
+Your goal is to engineer patterns in tissues using proteins delivered by the platform shown in Figure-1 (below).
 The platform itself consists of two channels (purple and green) through which proteins (inputs) are supplied continuously.
 In between the two channels sits a chamber containing engineered tissue (pink).
 Proteins from each channel can slowly move laterally throughout the developing tissue.
 When the protein inputs are sensed by cells